James Millerd: Life

 On 29 October 1677, James 'Millard', mercer, acted as patron to his former apprentice, John Saunders, to be made a freeman of Bristol.
-On 19 June 1682 he took on another apprentice, James Hasell, the son of a deceased Bristol merchant, William Hassel.
-Having completed his apprenticeship under Millerd, Hassel was made free of the city on 14 December 1691.
+On 19 June 1682 he took on another apprentice, James Hasell, the son of a deceased Bristol merchant, William Hasell.
+Having completed his apprenticeship under Millerd, Hasell was made free of the city on 14 December 1691.
 On 10 May 1688, Millerd (described as a merchant) and his wife Rachel apprenticed John Pinford, of Stinchcombe.
 Whether he completed his apprenticeship is unknown, but he appears not to have gained his freedom in Bristol.
-On 3 April 1694, James 'Miller' (sic) mercer and his wife Rachel, apprenticed Matthew Rogers, the son of a deceased Bristol merchant, also called Matthew.
+On 3 April 1694, James 'Miller' (sic), mercer, and his wife Rachel apprenticed Matthew Rogers, the son of a deceased Bristol merchant, also called Matthew.
 He was made free of the city as a mercer on 24 March 1702, under Millerd's patronage.
 These apprenticeship records and burgess rolls suggest that Millerd remained active as a cloth merchant in Bristol throughout the late seventeenth century, rarely taking on more than one apprentice at a time.

-On 30 January 1679, James Millerd of St Thomas parish, was one of 25 men who signed a certificate in support of their minister, the Rev Richard Thompson, who had been accused of being a supporter of the supposed Popish Plot.
+On 30 January 1679, James Millerd of St Thomas parish was one of 25 men who signed a certificate in support of their minister, the Rev Richard Thompson, who had been accused of being a supporter of the supposed Popish Plot.
 They testified to the orthodoxy of Thompson's sermons, practices and teaching as a loyal Anglican.

 In 1696, James Millerd and his wife, Rachel, and daughter, also called Rachel, were living in a house on Bristol Bridge.
 They had two servants, his apprentice Matthew Rogers, and a female servant called Mary Parker.
 Millerd paid only the standard tax, which suggests that he was not wealthy.

 James Millerd was elected as one of the Guardians for the Corporation of the Poor of Bristol on 19 May 1696, representing the Ward of St Thomas.
 At its first Court he was selected to 'consider of a seal' for the new body, which suggests that he had maintained his reputation as a draughtsman.
 On 23 December 1697 he was appointed to a committee of 21 guardians who were to decide on punishments for those who misbehaved while in the New Workhouse.
 The records of the Corporation of the Poor suggest that Millerd served as a Guardian for 4 years, but that he also held the post of Coroner in the city.

 On 22 November 1698, James Millerd stood as a candidate to become Chamberlain of Bristol, which would have made him responsible for the city's administrative functions.
 However, he lost to another Councillor.
 On 18 March 1702 James Millerd was appointed as one of the two Coroners in the city, serving in the post till his death in 1715.

 Cartography

-Braun and Hogenberg's map of c.1574 was previously the most detailed map of the city.
+Braun and Hogenberg's map of c.
+1574 was previously the most detailed map of the city.